awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-fis-experimenttemplate-experimenttemplatetargetfilter.md

 # AWS::FIS::ExperimentTemplate ExperimentTemplateTargetFilter<a name="aws-properties-fis-experimenttemplate-experimenttemplatetargetfilter"></a>

-Describes a filter used for the target resources in an experiment template\.
+Specifies a filter used for the target resource input in an experiment template\.

+For more information, see [Resource filters](https://docs.aws.amazon.com/fis/latest/userguide/targets.html#target-filters) in the *AWS Fault Injection Simulator User Guide*\.

 ## Syntax<a name="aws-properties-fis-experimenttemplate-experimenttemplatetargetfilter-syntax"></a>